Kiran7007/Interview-Preparation/docs/android.md

 - A state holder emits a new value observed by the composable.
 - Unstable/changed parameters can prevent skipping.
 - Incorrect state placement can cause a much larger subtree to recompose than necessary.

 ---

+## When does recomposition happen in Compose?

+Recomposition occurs whenever observed state changes.

+Compose re-executes only the affected composables to update the UI.

+To minimise recomposition:

+- Keep state as low as possible in the UI tree.
+- Pass only the required state to child composables.
+- Use immutable models (`val` properties).
+- Compose skips recomposition when parameters are stable and unchanged.
+- Use `@Stable` and `@Immutable` where appropriate.
+- Provide `key()` in LazyLists to maintain stable item identity.

+---